Modern Slavery Statement

 - Partnership Working: we work closely with several partner organisations.
 These organisations are also expected to adhere to policies which protect against modern day slavery and discrimination.

 - Safeguarding Training: This includes how to spot the signs of modern slavery and how to make a referral.
 Safeguarding training is mandatory for all members of staff at South Cambridgeshire District Council.

 - Procurement Training: This training includes awareness of modern slavery and actions that are taken to prevent the modern slavery from occurring within our supply chain.
 In the past year, around 70 individuals have completed this training.

-- Safeguarding Lead and Officers: The council has a designated Safeguarding Lead (Geoff Clark - email@example.com) and safeguarding officers have been identified across the council’s services (a list of these can be found on the council’s intranet).
+- Safeguarding Lead and Officers: We have a designated Safeguarding Lead (Geoff Clark - email@example.com) and safeguarding officers have been identified across our services (a list of these can be found on our intranet).

-In all our procurement activity, we aimsto be consistent with the highest standards of integrity and to ensure fairness in allocating contracts.
+In all our procurement activity, we aim to be consistent with the highest standards of integrity and to ensure fairness in allocating contracts.

 Equality and diversity, social responsibility and safety are important criteria in the provision of goods and services procured.
 These criteria are achieved through the following requirements:

 - key contractors must have safeguarding policies, procedures and training in place.

 - larger contractors must undertake regular audits of their safeguarding policies, procedures and training, reporting the outcome to us.